luciancostinailenei/http-http2-hapi-server/README.md

 Obs.: For demo purposes, an index.html page with an image built from multiple small image squares will be displayed.
-In order to notice the differences and highlight HTTP2's capabilities and new features, open up Chrome Developer Tools, go to Network tab, throttle the network to Slow 3G connection and analyse the resources loading waterfall
+In order to notice the differences and highlight HTTP2's capabilities and new features, open up Chrome Developer Tools, go to Network tab, throttle the network to Slow 3G connection and analyse the resources loading waterfall.

+Have fun and fall in love!